kindadumbdave/HyperionDev-Code-Review/SectionA/Option3/Ruby_Task/reviewRubyTask.md

         false
         false
         false

      ```

 2. The ``` while ``` loop states the variabe ``` num != x ``` however we only want this condition to stop when ``` num ``` is equal to 0.
 This impacts the logic of the algorithm and subsequently the output.
-I suggest making this before the pull request for the commit is approved.
+I suggest making this change before the pull is approved.

 3. Spelling error line 11.
 ```
 11.       reversd = 0
 ```

-4. Where possible,e.g. lines 15-16,20-21, convert to multi line comment.
+4. Where possible, e.g. lines 15-16,20-21, convert to multi line comment.
 This has little to no impact on the code other than making it fit the prescribe style conventions and being more efficient.